-The University Dining Hall, located on the third floor of the Henry Student Center, is open to all members of the Wilkes community.
+Henry's Cafeteria, located on the third floor of the Henry Student Center, is open to all members of the Wilkes community, and accepts cash, credit, dining/flex dollars, and meal plan 'swipes.'

-For casual dining, the Rifkin Cafe is located on the first floor of the Henry Student Center, and Colonel Gambini's Cafe is also located on the first floor of UCOM.
-For information on meal plans, graduate students should contact the University Service Center on the first floor, 148 S. Main Street (UCOM Parkade).
+For casual dining, the first floor of the Henry Student Center contains two retail options: GrilleWorks and WhichWich.
+Starbucks at Colonel Gambini's is located on the first floor of UCOM.
+For information on meal plans, graduate students should visit our website, contact the University's Business Operations Office at studentmeals@wilkes.edu, or visit the dining services offices on the third floor of the Henry Student Center.